 I say “possibly” is the world’s largest 4 x 4 monster truck tour only because they have one monster truck that is slightly smaller, too.
 Depending on the numbers of folks taking any given eco-swamp safari tour, you may end up in the smaller one which, by the way, is pretty darn monstrous as well.

 Check out the tires on the world’s largest 4 x 4 monster truck below.
-They are new, and according to John Arnold Jr., managing director of the organization, each of these puppies cost him around $8800 each!
+They are new, and according to John Arnold Jr., managing director of the organization, each of these puppies cost him around $8800 each in 2013!
 Plus installation.

 But the Monster Trucks eco swamp safari is not all that’s here